 We don’t take artists as seriously as we should.

 Creating music is a process that, ideally, should come from within.
 This is why rappers get so much shade if they are found or suspected to be using ghost writers.
 It’s considered wrong because music should be an artist’s impression of their own life.
-If someone wrote for you the words that we, as listeners, take to be true, it feels like actual betrayal.
+If someone wrote for you the words that we, as listeners, take to be true, it feels like betrayal.
 Kendrick spoke about peer pressure and we take all of his Compton adventures to be true and solid.
 If we find out, years from now, that he never wrote what we actually listen to then he would lose his value and standing as an artist.

-As a wide exception to this, we give artists creative freedom.
+As an exception to this, we give artists creative freedom.
 You can lie and give us all the bullshit you want as long as they are your lies and it is your bullshit.
 Artists can bend and will their reality as they please because that’s what being an artist means.
 It means being creative and telling us ordinary things in a meaningful and poignant way.
 There’s a very thin line between being honest and creative and letting someone else be honest and creative for you.
 This is what we demand from our artists.
 That they give us truths as long as these truths are from them.
-Not ghost written.
+Not ghostwritten.

 Joy Division was an alternative band formed in England in 1976.
 Their lead singer was Ian Curtis, a soulful singer with a very gritty voice.
 They achieved a moderate amount of success in the late 70’s.
 On 18th May 1980, Ian Curtis committed suicide.
 Thing is, his lyrics were dark.
 To quote his wife after his death ‘His lyrics were dark.
 So very dark.’
 His bandmates knew this.
-Because of the opaque banner that is ‘creative license’ we take these words and shove them under the carpet.
+But because of the opaque banner that is ‘creative license’ we take these words and shove them under the carpet.
 We vibe but we don’t empathize.
 I mean, if this is not a cry for help then what is?

 Chester Bennington, the lead singer for Linkin Park, died a week ago.